nirucon/nirucon-alpi/README.md

 - **st (Simple Terminal)**
 - **slock (Simple Lock)**

-It also installs and configures additional scripts like nirbar-dwm and dotfiles for a customized experience.
+It also installs and configures additional scripts like nirubar-dwm and dotfiles for a customized experience.

 ## Noir Theme and Icons